Erika Jayne Discusses ‘DWTS’ Struggles: ‘I Knew It Was Tough’

 “That was, for me, the perfect balance of being your true, authentic self, and also bringing us the balance of the authentic foxtrot and the content,” she said.
 “So for me, I absolutely loved it.”

-While Erika Jayne has received mixed reviews from the judges of the show, she hasn’t let any negative comments get her down and when it comes to Goodman’s “raunchy” review, she feels there is a double standard.
+While Erika Jayne has received mixed reviews from the judges of the show, she hasn’t let any negative comments get her down, and when it comes to Goodman’s “raunchy” review, she feels there is a double standard.

 “You know what, I felt like it was being sexy.
 To each his own,” Erika Jayne countered during an interview with E!
 News ahead of last week’s show.
 “I think sometimes we as women are held to a different standard than perhaps some other people.”